Elizabeth Gertrude Britton: Career

 In the first decade of the 20th century, Britton began to devote her time to the conservation of wildflowers.
 A gift of $3,000 by Olivia and Caroline Phelps Stokes to the NYBG spurred the creation of the Wild Flower Preservation Society of America.
-The first meeting was held on April 23, 1902 where Frederick Vernon Coville was elected president, Charles Louis Pollard was elected secretary, and Britton was elected to the Board of Managers.
-Other members of the board included Charles Edwin Bessey, Liberty Hyde Bailey, William Trelease, Charles Frederick Millspaugh and Alice Eastwood.
+The first meeting was held on April 23, 1902, where Frederick Vernon Coville was elected president, Charles Louis Pollard was elected secretary, and Britton was elected to the Board of Managers.
+Other members of the board included Charles Edwin Bessey, Liberty Hyde Bailey, William Trelease, Charles Frederick Millspaugh, and Alice Eastwood.
 Britton went on to serve as secretary and treasurer of the organization.
-The Society established numerous local chapters.
-It was incorporated in the state of New York in 1915, then reorganized as the Wild Flower Preservation Society in 1925, with Percy L. Ricker as its head.
-Britton promoted the cause for nearly 35 years, by publishing, lecturing, and conducting correspondence; her efforts led to adoption of legislation in various states, as well as local conservation activities in garden clubs and public schools.
-She published fourteen articles in the NYBG's Journal under the series title of Wild Plants Needing Protection.
+The Society established numerous local chapters, with a membership largely of women.
+It was incorporated in the state of New York in 1915.
+Soon, tensions between field botanists (many of them women) and those with academic affiliations (many of them men), as well as disagreements over centralizing leadership on policy questions (specifically, addressing the growing number of automobiles on the road) led to its reorganization as the Wild Flower Preservation Society in 1925, with Percy L. Ricker as its head.

+Nevertheless, Britton continued to promote the cause for nearly 35 years, by publishing, lecturing, and conducting correspondence; her efforts led to adoption of legislation in various states, as well as local conservation activities in garden clubs and public schools.
+She published fourteen short articles in the NYBG's Journal under the series title of Wild Plants Needing Protection.
+The series of articles gives evidence of Britton writing in an accessible, non-technical register, such as the introduction of "Wild Pink" (Silene caroliniana):

+Before the trees cast much shade, while their greens are still so exquisitely fresh and varied, a bright flash of color will attract the eye to the Wild Pink, growing in hilly places on rocks or often in their cracks and crevices with the Saxifrage.

 In 1925, as chair of the conservation committee of the Federated Garden Clubs of New York State, Britton successfully led a boycott campaign against the common practice of harvesting wild American holly for use as a Christmas decoration.
 As a substitute, she promoted the propagation of the plant by cuttings for commercial use.